elfacht/craft-deploy/README.md

 **If you run a major update with significant database migrations you do it on your own responsibility!**

-### gitlab-webhook-push.php

-Optional webhook script to run the bash scripts and creates a logfile.
-You can use your own scripts of course.

 ## Why should I use it?

 When you don't want to spend money on deployment services and tools like Capistrano are just too much to set up for smaller projects.

 ## Roadmap

+- [ ] Add DB rollback script
-- Set project folder name in .env
+- [x] Set project folder name in .env
-- ~~Add `.env` for better config handling.~~
+- [x] dd `.env` for better config handling.
-- ~~Delete releases folder if an error occurs during deployment.~~
+- [x] Delete releases folder if an error occurs during deployment.
-- ~~Delete not only the oldest release folder, but multiple release folders if there's more than 5 folders (occurs if an deployment fails).~~ (Corrupt folders will be removed if installation fails)
+- [x] Delete not only the oldest release folder, but multiple release folders if there's more than 5 folders (occurs if an deployment fails).
+(Corrupt folders will be removed if installation fails)
-- ~~Integrate `update.sh` scripts into `deploy.sh` and/or create flags.~~
+- [x] Integrate `update.sh` scripts into `deploy.sh` and/or create flags.

 ## License